Knee Pain and the Benefits of Therapy

 Make It Fun!
 Have them pretend to kick the ball while they are sitting and after 10 reps, they can throw it to you.

-• Clamshells.
-This exercise helps to strengthen the gluteus medius muscle, which can be under activated or weak with knee pain.
+- Quad sets.
+This exercise helps to activate the quadriceps muscle, which can be under activated or weak with knee pain.

 Make It Fun!
 Have your child pick up puzzle pieces on one side of the room and side step to get to the puzzle on the other side of the room.